 Step 1 – Change Your Mind Set

 The first step to mastering the volley in tennis is to change your mindset about the shot itself.
-The body will follow the mind.
+Remember, the body will follow the mind.

-So, despite the volley being an offensive, aggressive shot, start by changing your mindset and begin to think of it as more of a blocking type of shot where you’re a wall.
+So, despite the volley being an offensive, aggressive shot, start by changing your mindset.
+Think of it as more of a blocking type of shot where you are a wall.

-“Being a wall” is a great metaphor because think, for a moment, about hitting the tennis ball off of a practice wall.
+“Being a wall” is a great metaphor because think about hitting the ball off of a practice wall.
 It quickly ricochets right back at you.

 The same effect can and should be seen with an effective volley.